 Six of One members told who to socialise with.

-One of the great things about Six of One over the years was the Social aspect.
+One of the great things about Six of One over the years was the social aspect.
 Many people made many great friends during the heyday of the Society.
 Many Local Prisoner Groups made up of like-minded individuals established themselves around the UK, and the rear pages of the Society magazine were the best place to advertise these monthly meetings.

 "I think it would be totally inappropriate to advertise a group in a Six of One publication that is largely attended by ex-Six of One members."

-Rob Beale email to Helen Weathers, 11/11/2002
+Rob Beale email to Helen W, 11/11/2002

 Helen thought this odd and sought to clarify the situation, replying: